zmuhls/cuny-ai/README.md

 ## Features

-- **Enhanced Mobile Responsiveness**: Fully optimized for all devices including narrow iPhone screens, with improved layouts for complex components and better text readability
+- **Enhanced Mobile Responsiveness**: Fully optimized for all devices including narrow iPhone screens, with improved layouts for complex components, better text readability, and fluid text flow for interactive exercises
 - **Interactive Navigation**: Step-by-step interface with progress tracking and touch-friendly controls
 - **Linked Key Terms**: Click any key term to navigate directly to its definition in the glossary with a smooth scrolling effect and visual highlight
 - **Visual Examples**: Compare outputs from different vision models analyzing historical documents
-- **Card-Based Layouts**: Mobile-optimized card layouts for better organization of complex content
+- **Card-Based Layouts**: Mobile-optimized card layouts for better organization of complex content with consistent styling across sections
 - **Responsive Form Elements**: Adaptive input fields that work well across all screen sizes

 ## Content Sections